Food Waste Basics

 Additional Information for...

-Over 36 million tons of food waste reach landfills each year in the United States.
+About 35 million tons of food waste reach landfills and incinerators each year in the United States.
 This waste could be prevented, used to feed people, or composted to create a valuable soil amendment.

 - Additional Food Waste Resources and Tools

 More food reaches landfills and incinerators than any other single material in municipal solid waste (MSW).
-In 2011 alone, more than 36 million tons of food waste was generated, with only four percent diverted from landfills and incinerators for composting.
+In 2012 alone, more than 36 million tons of food waste was generated, with only five percent diverted from landfills and incinerators for composting.

 How Can I Divert Food From Landfills?

 - Source Reduction/Prevention

 - Feeding People